nicola-strappazzon/nicola.strappazzon.me/content/wiki/mysql/commands/_index.md

 m -se "SHOW PROCESSLIST" | awk '{print "KILL "$1";"}' | m
 ```

-For RDS use the follow commands, and in this example kill the all sleep process:
+For RDS use the follow commands, and in this example kill the all sleep processes:

 ```bash
 m -se "SHOW PROCESSLIST" | grep Sleep | awk '{print "CALL mysql.rds_kill("$1");"}' | m -f